 Yes, although an interest in expanding your knowledge in the business area is essential.
 Candidates must also be aware that some schemes require rotation around the UK branch network.

-Our 2017 application window for all graduate roles and summer internship opens on the 19th September 2016 and closes on 25th November 2017.
+Our application window for all graduate roles and summer internships opens on early September and closes mid November.

 What should I do if I have any additional needs that may affect my performance during any stage of the recruitment process?